snd/silhouette/README.md

 contour has easier syntax for classes and ids. with contour there is no weird `k` object to pass around.

-with contour we can handle html as data, which can be transformed.
+with contour we handle html as data (nested arrays), which can be traversed and transformed. this is impossible with kup since we can't look inside functions.

 contour really composes. you can drop a fragment